 How is the microphone on the Razer Barracuda?

 The microphone is one of the Razer Barracuda’s most interesting features.
 Like the Logitech G433 before it, this gaming headset jettisons the boom mic in favor of an embedded beamforming microphone array.
 This design is supposed to split the difference between the fidelity of a gaming headset mic, and the visually unobtrusive design of microphones embedded in most Bluetooth headphones.
 The result is something that sounds very good for an embedded microphone, but still sounds a little muffled compared to a boom mic.
 It should handle calls pretty well but don’t expect the clarity you’d need for podcast recording or anything like it.

 Razer Barracuda Microphone sample (Reverberant space):

 How does the microphone sound to you?

 Should you buy the Razer Barracuda?

 If you’re looking for a comfortable, unobtrusive gaming headset you can use basically everywhere, the Razer Barracuda is worth a look.
 It’s got great battery life, it sounds good, and you won’t feel self-conscious wearing it out in public.
 The embedded microphone isn’t the move if you’re looking for crystal clear call quality, but compared to similar features from non-gaming headphones, it’s very good.

-For $159 USD, the Razer Barracuda is a little pricey, but it’s cheaper than a lot of headsets with similar specs on paper.
+For $99 at Amazon, the Razer Barracuda is a little pricey, but it’s cheaper than a lot of headsets with similar specs on paper.
 Basically, you could do better, but you’d probably have to spend more to get it.